DNA virus: Duplodnaviria

 Duplodnaviria contains dsDNA viruses that encode a major capsid protein (MCP) that has the HK97 fold.
 Viruses in the realm also share a number of other characteristics involving the capsid and capsid assembly, including an icosahedral capsid shape and a terminase enzyme that packages viral DNA into the capsid during assembly.
 Two groups of viruses are included in the realm: tailed bacteriophages, which infect prokaryotes and are assigned to the order Caudovirales, and herpesviruses, which infect animals and are assigned to the order Herpesvirales.

 Duplodnaviria is a very ancient realm, perhaps predating the last universal common ancestor (LUCA) of cellular life.
-Its origins not known, nor whether it is monophyletic or polyphyletic.
-A characteristic feature is the HK97-fold found in the MCP of all members, which is found outside the realm only in encapsulins, a type of nanocompartment found in bacteria: this relation is not fully understood.
+Its origin is not known, nor whether it is monophyletic or polyphyletic.
+A characteristic feature is the HK97-fold found in the MCP of all members.
+It is found outside the realm only in encapsulins, a type of nanocompartment found in bacteria; this relation is not fully understood.

 The relation between caudoviruses and herpesviruses is also uncertain: they may share a common ancestor or herpesviruses may be a divergent clade from the realm Caudovirales.
 A common trait among duplodnaviruses is that they cause latent infections without replication while still being able to replicate in the future.
 Tailed bacteriophages are ubiquitous worldwide, important in marine ecology, and the subject of much research.
 Herpesviruses are known to cause a variety of epithelial diseases, including herpes simplex, chickenpox and shingles, and Kaposi's sarcoma.